urbanairship/frock/README.md

 can still be overridden by explicitly passing CLI flags.
 Set these to any value besides an empty string to set the default to `true`:

-- `FROCK_NO_WATCH` disable watching the frockfile to reload changes
 - `FROCK_DEBUG` set the log level to `debug`
 - `FROCK_RAW_OUTPUT` output the raw log JSON rather than pretty-printing
 - `FROCK_UNSAFE_DISABLE_CONNECTION_FILTERING` disable processing of